RafsanHasanPronoy/CropDoc/README.md

 Conclusion

-CropDoc represents a significant advancement in precision agriculture, combining Vision Transformer technology with a scalable web interface to deliver actionable crop health insights.
+CropSage-BD represents a significant advancement in precision agriculture, combining Vision Transformer technology with a scalable web interface to deliver actionable crop health insights.
 Its modular design and robust feature set make it a valuable tool for farmers and agricultural professionals seeking to optimize crop yields and sustainability.